getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 ```

 And that's it!
 Now when you build your app, the plugin will upload the proguard/R8 mappings,
-source bundle and native symbols, as you configured, to Sentry.
+source bundle, and native symbols, as you configured them to Sentry.

 ## Releases